Maarten and Pim on developing a ‘Gooi EPA approach’

 From vision to practice

-Collaboration is essential in an EPA approach
+Collaboration is essential in a SMI approach

-What Maarten and Pim make clear is that cooperation is crucial to the success of an integrated approach.
-“As project leaders, we see it as our job to connect the parties involved.
-Everyone wants the same thing: better care for people with EPA.
-But the way that is realized differs from one party to another.
-That’s where the challenge lies,” Maarten says.
+What Maarten and Pim make clear is that collaboration is crucial to the success of an integrated approach.
+“As project leads, we see it as our role to connect the parties involved.
+Everyone wants the same thing: better care for people with SMI.
+But the way that goal is pursued differs from one organisation to another.
+That’s where the challenge lies,” says Maarten.

 Local realities must be the starting point